SimonPiCarter/octopus_game_engine/doc/Commands.md

 - EntityWaitCommand
 - EntityAttackCommand
 - EntityAttackMoveCommand : move to point issuing attack command to everything in a given range
+- UnitHarvestCommand : move to a resource and harvest it, then go and drop it, repeat while no other command in queue

 ## to implement